Aerospace Engineering Senior Design Symposium

 The course is split into a Mechanical Engineering Senior Design Course and an Aerospace Engineering Senior Design Course, both of which task students with specific issues they must solve by designing and building a prototype of a product or device that could aid in a variety of different applications.

-Aerospace Engineering Senior Design Instructor Dr. Felix Ewere presented three Awards for Outstanding Project Managers in 2023, which were awarded to three team leads that went above and beyond in the development of their projects.
-This year’s winners were Galen Wilcox of the fixed-wing section, Jorge Francke of the cubesat section, and Andrew Gantt of multi-copter section.
+Aerospace Engineering Senior Design Instructor Dr. Felix Ewere presented three Awards for Outstanding Project Managers in 2024, which were awarded to three team leads that went above and beyond in the development of their projects.
+This year’s winners were Tobias Hullette of the fixed-wing section, Matthew Yacovone of the space section, and Michael Reid of multi-copter section.

-Finally, Team LOCH was declared the winner of the multi-copter section and their team was made up of Katie Curtsinger, Marceli Lewtak, Ethan Sites, Luis Villalobos and Ryan Wagoner.
+Team Stellar Propellers (Aircraft Name: SYZYGY) was declared the winner of the multi-copter section and their team was made up of Luke Wickelgren, Paul Randolph, Ashutosh Chandravanshi, Hayne Beard and Spencer Martindale

 One final team was comprised of the NC State High-Powered Rocketry Team, also known as “Tacho-Lycos,” which each year constructs a rocket to compete in NASA’s Student Launch Competition.
-In 2023, the team (which includes eight senior design students) constructed their 2023 Rocket, which was taken to the compete against other teams from across the country in Huntsville, Alabama on April 15 and 16.
-Competition results will be announced this Summer.
+In 2024, the team consisted of eight senior design students: Hanna McDaniel, Cameron Brown, Matthew Simpson, Braden Rueda, Franklin Rice, Joseph Alonso, Michael Wax and Shyanne Large.
+These students constructed their 2024 Rocket, which was taken to the compete against other teams from across the country in Huntsville, Alabama between April 10 and 14.
+Competition results will be announced this June.

 Join us at our next Aerospace Engineering Senior Design Symposium